ChameleonCloud/docs/source/getting-started/faq.rst

 What is Chameleon?
 __________________

 Chameleon is an experimental testbed for Computer Science funded by the NSF FutureCloud program.
 Chameleon is built over two sites, University of Chicago and TACC, offering a total of over 550 nodes and 5 PB of space in twelve `Standard Cloud Unit (SCU) racks <https://www.chameleoncloud.org/about/hardware-description/>`_.
-To effectively support Computer Science experiments Chameleon offers bare metal reconfigurability on most of the hardware.
-To provide easy access to educational users, three SCUs at TACC (a quarter of the testbed) are configured with OpenStack KVM.
+To effectively support Computer Science experiments, Chameleon offers bare metal reconfigurability on most of the hardware.
+To provide easy access to educational users, two SCUs at TACC (one sixth of the testbed) are configured with OpenStack KVM.
 You can read more about Chameleon `here <https://www.chameleoncloud.org/about/chameleon/>`_.

 .. _what-does-chi-mean: